edolinsky/cpsc320/asst5.md

 	return A[i]
 ```

-Now, a dynamic programming version in Python:
+Now, a dynamic programming version written in Python (0-indexing):
 ```Python
 D = [1, 2, 3]
 P = [2, 3, 4]